-Instructors are Occupational Therapists, Physiotherapists, Speech and Language Pathologists, and Kinesiologists while Occupational Therapist Assistants and Physiotherapist Assistants are involved in the practical skills labs.
-In addition, other rehabilitation experts regularly guest lecture throughout the program.
-Instructors maintain their professional expertise by continuing to practice in their respective field/regularly attending professional meetings and/or participate in ongoing professional development, ensuring program content is current, relevant and covers all angles.
+Instructors are Occupational Therapists, Physiotherapists, Speech and Language Pathologists, and Kinesiologists.
+Occupational Therapist Assistants and Physiotherapist Assistants are involved in the practical skills labs.
+Other rehabilitation experts regularly guest lecture throughout the program.
+Instructors maintain their professional expertise by continuing to practice in their respective field/regularly attending professional meetings and/or participate in ongoing professional development, ensuring program content is current, relevant and comprehensive.

 There are many reasons why a person may require occupational therapy and/or physiotherapy rehabilitation services.
 In addition to health and wellness promotion, individuals may require assistance returning to their activities of daily living and regular work due to falls, motor vehicle accidents, sports injuries, spinal cord injuries, stroke, mental health conditions and chronic illnesses such as cystic fibrosis and diabetes.
-If you relish the challenges of creative problem solving and critical thinking; have good physical health; and enjoy meeting people while wishing to work with those who are physically, developmentally, and/or emotionally challenged, a career as an OTA/PTA is for you.
-You will have the opportunity to work in a variety of environments such as acute care and community hospitals, rehabilitation facilities, long-term care facilities, private practice, and retail.
+If you relish the challenges of creative problem solving and critical thinking, and enjoy meeting people while wishing to work with those who are physically, developmentally, and/or emotionally challenged, a career as an OTA/PTA is for you.
+You will have the opportunity to work in a variety of environments such as acute care and community hospitals, rehabilitation facilities, long-term care facilities and private practice.

 Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP)